petershin/liferay-learn/docs/dxp/latest/en/system-administration/configuring-liferay/feature-flags.md

 ## Release Feature Flags

-Release features are fully functional, but remain hidden behind a flag for a limited time period.
+Release features are fully functional, but remain hidden behind a flag for a limited time.
 The flag allows you to control the visibility of a new feature and enable it when ready.

 To enable a release feature,